fission-codes/spec/car-pool/car-mirror/SPEC.md

 Indexes generated from hashes MUST follow the following strategy based on if the filter fits perfectly into a power of two ($2^c$).
 This is a single algorithm, but if the size of the Bloom filter is a power of two, rejection sampling MAY be omitted.
 Using a Bloom filter that is a power of two is RECOMMENDED since it avoids resampling.

+All hashes generated for indexing MUST be interpreted as big endian.

 #### 3.4.1.1 Power of Two

 If the size ($m$) of the filter is $d$ powers of 2 ($2^d$), take the lowest $d$ bits from the hash and interpret it as an index.
 Taking the lowest $d$ bits MUST be done by AND-masking out the unused bits.